Trump fires up English-only debate with missing WhiteHouse.gov Spanish page

-Donald Trump has taken down the White House’s Spanish-language website, and in the process, may have kicked off another fiery English-only debate.
+Donald Trump, whose relationship with Latinos already is frosty, has taken down the White House’s Spanish-language website, and in the process may have kicked off another fiery English-only debate.

+It was unclear Monday whether the elimination of Spanish was permanent; White House Press Secretary Sean Spicer did not directly address the use of Spanish during his briefing for reporters.

-Some scholars see the decision as a sign of the president’s “America First” message of protectionism, but worry it’ll be taken as an affront to the many Latin-Americans who identify with the language.
+Some scholars saw the decision as a sign of the president’s “America first” message of protectionism and worried that the absence of Spanish will be taken as an affront to the many Latin-Americans who identify with the language.

 “The removal of Spanish says something about English monolingualism, but it also says something about the speakers of Spanish,” said Phillip Carter, a sociolinguist professor at Florida International University in Miami.
 “Are you in or are you out?
 Suddenly they’re out.”

-The United States doesn’t have an official language.
-The founders debated it, but the idea was abandoned because Americans spoke so many different languages that making English the only official language would be considered tyrannical – the reason many American residents had fled their home countries.
+The United States, whose population includes about 52 million Spanish speakers, doesn’t have an official language.
+The founders debated it, but the idea was abandoned because Americans spoke so many languages that making English the only official one might be considered tyrannical – the reason many American residents had fled their home countries.

+Still, battles over languages have persisted, particularly in communities that find themselves hosting large numbers of non-English speakers.

 Are you in or are you out?
 Suddenly they’re out.
 Phillip Carter, Florida International University

-In response to a question, White House press secretary Sean Spicer says the computer team is “working hard” to build the website, but did not address a specific question about Spanish content.
+Spicer said the White House computer team was “working hard” to build the website, but he did not say whether Spanish content would return.

-Trump’s rhetoric on language during the campaign, however, has fueled more concerns.
-During the Republican primary last year, Trump criticized Jeb Bush, the foremr govenor of Florida and a fellow Republican candidate, for speaking Spanish, stating, “He should really set an example by speaking English in the United States.”
+Trump’s rhetoric on language during the campaign fueled concerns.
+During the Republican primary last year, Trump criticized Jeb Bush, a former governor of Florida and a fellow Republican candidate, for speaking Spanish.
+“He should really set an example by speaking English in the United States,” Trump said.

+During the campaign, Trump struggled to gain traction with Latinos.
+Despite winning the election, he received less than 30 percent of the Latino vote after a series of critical comments.
+He called Mexican immigrants criminals and rapists.
+He criticized the nation’s only female Hispanic governor and accused a U.S. district judge of being biased against him because the judge was of Mexican descent.

-States have taken a different approach in order to communicate with residents who speak multiple languages.
-Some, like Florida, have multilingual ballots for election.
-Miami Dade county has ballets in three languages.
-In San Francisco, several languages have to be added to the ballots.
+States have taken different approaches toward communicating with residents who speak multiple languages.
+Some, like Florida, have multilingual ballots for elections.
+Miami-Dade County, for example, has ballets in three languages.
+In San Francisco, voting materials are routinely made available in English, Spanish, Chinese and Filipino.

+There are more than 61 million people in the United States who speak languages other than English in the home, including 25 million who told the U.S. Census Bureau that they don’t speak English well.

-Mauro Mujica, chairman and CEO of U.S. English, a group that supports making English the official language of the USA, said it’s only been a day and the administration may simply have not completed the work of producing a Spanish-language site.
-But he questioned why Spanish should be given a priority and not others of the more than 300 languages spoken in the United States.
+Mauro Mujica, chairman and CEO of U.S. English, a group that supports making English the country’s official language, said it had been only a day and the administration might simply not have completed the work of producing a Spanish-language site.
+But he questioned why Spanish should be given a priority and not others of the 350 languages spoken in the United States.

 Email: fordonez@mcclatchydc.com; Twitter: @francoordonez.